 They don’t stop at online promotions, either … they also help get their physical products and merchandise into their network of record stores, mostly located in North America and Europe.

-They also offer syncing services and being that syncing services are normally a company in-and-of-themselves, it's beyond useful that The Orchard offers the option as part of their services.
+They also offer syncing services and being that sync pitching is normally a company in-and-of-themselves, it’s beyond useful that The Orchard offers the option as part of their platform.

 Their distribution services are powered by cutting-edge tech, with everything you need to both create marketing materials and then promote them.
 Featuring slick templates for creating everything your music career could need to take off, from album covers to marketing materials.
 They also give you everything you need to help promote your content, including access to marketing professionals via their convenient app.